 Pronunciation

 These features can be frustrating, but don’t worry.
 The language won’t change for you—you’ll change for the language.
 Over time, and with regular listening, you’ll start hearing where words begin and end.
 Eventually, you’ll be able to reproduce the sounds yourself.
-It’s a gradual process, so patience is key.
+Again, it’s a gradual process, so patience is key.

 If it helps, French learners struggle with English too.
 French only has about three distinct pitch patterns, while English has seven or more.
 So just as French speakers must adjust to the “sing-song” rhythm of English, English speakers must learn to tone it down when speaking French.